libon/KotlinExperimentalAnnotations/README.md

     - No warning for the test class
 * Actual behavior:
   - Command line (`./gradlew clean assembleDebug testDebugUnitTest`):
-    - ✅ Warning for the app class
+    - ❌No warning for the app class
-    - ❌Warning for the test class
+    - ✅No warning for the test class
   - Android Studio:
-    - ❌Warning for the app class
+    - ✅Warning for the app class
-    - ✅No warning for the test class
+    - ❌Warning for the test class